 This course explores time management of construction projects.
-Topics include project scheduling; durations and dependencies; efficiency calculations; critical path method; and cost control models.
-Industry examples and case studies demonstrate resource allocation, dispute resolution, and productivity.
-Computer applications for construction scheduling are used to create Gantt charts, network diagrams, and progress reports.
-Prerequisite: CPM 2020, 2730, 3010; CPM 2802 or 4802 2 hours of lecture, 2 hours of lab per week
+Topics include project scheduling; durations and dependencies; and efficiency calculations.
+Industry examples and case studies are used to demonstrate scheduling techniques, resource allocation, and productivity.
+Computer applications for construction scheduling are used to create and manage construction schedules.
+Prerequisite: CPM 2020, 2730, 3010, 3020; CPM 2802 or 4802 2 hours of lecture, 2 hours of lab per week spring This course uses computerized construction management and accounting software to examine issues in project planning and financial management, along with running a successful construction company.
+The student learns markups; margins; pricing; fixed and variable costs; and cost controls.
+3 hours of lecture per week Prerequisite: ACC 1020 or 2121: BUS 3230: CPM 3020